elephantscale/spring-cloud-labs/06-implement-circuit-breakers-using-resilience4j-to-manage-service-failures/06-lab.md

        - Spring Boot Actuator
        - Resilience4j Spring Boot Starter
    - Click **Generate** to download the project zip file.
-   - Extract the zip file into a folder named `UserService`.
+   - Extract the zip into a folder named `UserService`.

 2. **Import the project into your IDE.**
-   - Import `UserService` as a Maven project.
+   - Open your IDE and import `UserService` as a Maven project.

 3. **Add a REST controller to simulate a user endpoint.**
-   - Create `UserController.java` in `src/main/java/com/microservices/userservice`:
+   - In `src/main/java/com/microservices/userservice/UserController.java`:
      ```java
      package com.microservices.userservice;